Legislative Council 2025-26

 Rhonda – rhonda.bromley@uassp.org

-price for the summer and mid-winter conferences during the time that you
+*Legislative members only pay half price for the summer and mid-winter conferences during their time served.